-The uniform consists of: navy blue sweatshirt
+The uniform consists of:

-white polo shirt grey trousers

-grey / navy skirt/culottes

-navy pinafore, and for summer, blue/white check dress or shorts.
+navy blue sweatshirt white polo shirt grey trousers grey / navy skirt/culottes navy pinafore, and if you choose for summer, blue/white check dress or shorts.

 The sweatshirts and polo shirts are embroidered with the school logo and can also bear the initials of your child.
-They can be ordered from school.
+They can be ordered from school or purchased from any store as it does not need to carry the school logo.